 3. Impressionism

-Known for its loose brushwork and emphasis on light, impressionism captures moments in time.
-This style often evokes a sense of movement and atmosphere, making it a favorite among collectors.
+Impressionism, which is known by its loose brushstrokes and focus on light, captures the moments.
+This style tends to create a sense of motion and ambiance and it is a popular style among collectors.

 4. Minimalism